Oregon Cannabis Law

 How do I start a business selling cannabis?

 Starting a business requires a number of critical steps, such as registration with the appropriate secretary of state, filing with the IRS, insurance concerns, sources of funding, etc. However, cannabis businesses also require obtaining proper licensing or registration from applicable regulators, such as the WLCB or the OLCC.

 What are the business license requirements for a cannabis business?

 License requirements vary depending on each license.
 State regulatory bodies, such as the OLCC, impose restrictions on security requirements, licensing, etc. Local land use officials may impose additional requirements, such as maintaining a certain distance from residentially zoned properties.
 Building departments and fire marshals have their own requirements as well, including capacity and storage of dangerous materials (for marijuana processors).
 It is strongly recommended that you contact an attorney to understand which requirements apply to your license and location.

 Who can sell recreational cannabis in WA & OR?

-Only marijuana retailers, licensed by the Washington Liquor and Cannabis Board or the Oregon Liquor Control Commission may sell recreational marijuana in their respective states.
+Only marijuana retailers, licensed by the Washington Liquor and Cannabis Board or the Oregon Liquor and Cannabis Commission may sell recreational marijuana in their respective states.